wsxiaoys/lil/readme.txt

      split <str> [sep]
        split the given string in substrings using [sep] as a separator and return a list with the substrings.
-If [sep] is not given, the space is used as the separator
+If [sep] is not given, the space is used as the separator.
+If [sep] contains more than one characters, all of them are considered as separators (ie. if ", " is given, the string will be splitted in both spaces and commas)

      try <code> [handler]
        evaluates the code in <code> normally and returns its result.
 If an